scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster-multidc.rst

 In this example, we will show how to install a nine nodes cluster.

-1. Install nine Scylla nodes, three nodes in each data center (U.S, ASIA, EUROPE).
+1. Install nine ScyllaDB nodes, three nodes in each data center (U.S, ASIA, EUROPE).
 The IP's are:

 .. code-block:: shell